App version: 0.1.0

 If you’re looking for a quick personal loan, there may be many options available to choose from.
 Online lenders are making it easier than ever to access fast cash.
 But while you may be able to qualify (even with bad credit), it’s very important to understand the costs involved.
 Here’s what you should know about emergency loans when you need cash fast.

-What is an Emergency Loan?
+What Is an Emergency Loan?

 An emergency loan may be thought of as the quickest personal loan because it provides fast funding — sometimes even on the same day you apply.
 Similar to hardship loans, emergency loans can be used to cover sudden and unexpected expenses when you don’t have the cash on hand to pay for them.
-An emergency loan generally has a short term, meaning you may have to repay the money you borrowed in a number of weeks or months.
+An emergency loan generally has a short term, meaning you may have to repay the money you borrowed in a number of weeks or months.Recommended: What Are Hardship Loans & How Do They Work?

 How Do Emergency Loans Work?

 Wondering how to get an emergency loan?
 Most emergency loans are installment loans.
 You receive a lump sum of money that you pay it back in regular payments with interest.There are different types of emergency loans.
 The kind of loan you take out will help dictate the interest rate and repayment term you get, as well as whether or not you need collateral to secure the loan.
-You’ll learn more about the different types of emergency loans below.One thing to be wary of is that emergency loans like payday loans may be offered by predatory lenders, and these loans may come with high interest and fees.
+One thing to be wary of is that emergency loans like payday loans may be offered by predatory lenders, and these loans may come with high interest and fees.
 You could get caught in a cycle of debt.
-Weight all the pros and cons very carefully before taking out this type of loan.Recommended: Guide to Getting Employee Loans
+Weigh all the pros and cons carefully before taking out this type of loan.Recommended: Guide to Getting Employee Loans

 Reasons to Get an Emergency Loan

 There are typically not many restrictions on what you can use a personal loan for, and that includes an emergency loan.
-But because they loans tend to have short repayment terms, it’s best to use them only for urgent situations, such as:
+But because these loans tend to have short repayment terms, it’s best to use them only for urgent situations, such as:

 • Medical bills.
 A quick loan may come in handy in the case of a medical emergency or if your health insurance won’t cover the full cost of a necessary surgery or procedure.

 • Emergency repairs for your home or car.
 If your roof springs a massive leak or your heating system stops working, you’ll likely need to get repairs made right away.
-The same is true if your car transmission dies, and you need your vehicle to get to work.
+The same is true if your car transmission dies and you need your vehicle to get to work.
 These are all situations in which you might want to consider an emergency loan.

 • Living expenses if you lose your job.
-If you’re unexpectedly laid off, an emergency loan could help you cover rent, food and utilities until you get back on your feet.
+If you’re unexpectedly laid off, an emergency loan could help you cover rent, food, and utilities until you get back on your feet.

 • When sudden travel is required.
 If a family member becomes very ill and you need to get there quickly to be with him or her, an emergency loan could help cover the cost of last-minute airfare.